i-D's music class of 2017: the rhythm method | read | i-D

 J: Yeah, getting our debut single on his radio show.
 I mean, just having him say our names and say he loves it was just incredible.
 That's literally something to tell the grandkids, kind of thing.

 What are personal and professional goals hopes for 2017?
-And then after that in 5/10 years?
+And then after that, in five or 10 years?

 R: We're thinking in terms of an album.
 I know the album's kind of a redundant concept, maybe in its form that people buy it, but we're thinking in terms of a body of work and a story.
 And every song we write seems to add another chapter to that.
 It doesn't matter how it comes out, but we want to have it out there.